IdentityModel/IdentityModel.OidcClient/src/OidcClient/README.md

 ## About IdentityModel.OidcClient
-IdentityModel.OidcClient is an OpenID Connect (OIDC) client library that for native applications.
+IdentityModel.OidcClient is an OpenID Connect (OIDC) client library for native applications.
 It provides
 - Types that describe OIDC requests and responses
 - Low level methods to construct protocol state and handle responses